SiliconLabs/gecko_sdk/app/btmesh/documentation/example/btmesh_soc_dfu_distributor/readme.md

 - Firmware Update Client
 - BLOB Transfer Client

-The example also has the Updating node functionality enabled by default because the following components are installed:
+The example also has the Target node functionality enabled by default because the following components are installed:

 - Firmware Update Server
 - BLOB Transfer Server